Skip to main content

 The most likely reason is that Claude Code is using the API route.
 Check /status, then check whether ANTHROPIC_API_KEY is set in the shell or runtime that launched Claude Code.
 If that variable is present, the API account can become the billing owner.

-Are Claude API credits the same as subscription usage?
+Are Claude usage credits the same as subscription usage?

 Should I use API billing instead of upgrading to Claude Max?